Dipti-Gupta1/Dipti-Gupta1/README.md

-Hi, my name is Dipti Gupta, a Data Science enthusiast with 1.5 years of professional experience as an Anayst.
+Hi :wave:, my name is Dipti Gupta, a Data Science enthusiast with 1.5 years of professional experience as an Analyst.
 I have been working on learning Machine Learning and Artifical Intelligence as a part of my upskilling.

+Feel Free to check out my Repositories.
+There are Projects i have done some a part of bootcamp and some as a part of my personal upskilling.

 <picture>

  <img alt="YOUR-ALT-TEXT" src="https://businessofanimation.com/wp-content/uploads/2022/07/data-animation.gif">
 </picture>

 **Talking about Personal Stuff:**